|OBE Screening Questionnaire Project|

 Status: Ongoing (estimated completion in early December 2014).

-A revised and re-designed questionnaire based on the findings from Stage 1 and is now online for further testing and validation.
-This stage of the study runs from early-October to early-November 2014.
-For this stage we need further participants.
+A revised and re-designed questionnaire based on the findings from Stage 1 was developed and has been tested online.
+This stage of the study ran from early-October to early-November 2014.
+The survey closed on 9th November.